General Registration Information

 - Photocopy of the graduation diploma from the chiropody/podiatry program.

-- Official transcript of successful completion of other academic programs(s).
+- Official transcript of successful completion of other academic program(s).
 Transcripts must be sent directly from the educational institution to the College.

 - Resume/curriculum vitae.